 Moist Environment Setup For Seed Sprouting

 Now that all those seed pots are planted I poured water into their containers and placed them inside my Indoor Greenhouse.
 There they’ll have the moist environment they love to sprout quickly.

 The waiting is always the hardest part, huh?
 Am I the only one that checks the newly-planted seeds on the VERY NEXT DAY to see if there’s been any development??

 No I’m not impatient, YOU’RE impatient!
 LOL

 But in no time I’m seeing many heirloom veggie seeds sprouting!
-It won’t be long before I’ll be hardening off seedlings in preparation for their productive season outside.
+It won’t be long before I’ll be hardening off seedlings in preparation for their productive season in the vegetable garden outside.

 When it’s finally time to plant my seedlings in the garden I’ll be able to drop the heirloom seedling – tube and all – into the soil.